The Arabic Alphabet: A Guided Tour

 Imagine the website as our Tuscan villa.
 Imagine it as the aerial view of an expansive, limitless landscape.
 Imagine it as something concrete.
 For that purpose we have created a book page with samples of how this website can come to life in print.

-The website currently contains a sampling of four chapters with more to come, like a serialized story.
+The website currently contains a sampling of chapters with more to come, like a serialized story.
 If you are interested to learn when new chapters are added, sign up for email notification below.

 MICHAEL BEARD has written frequently about the cultures where the Perso-Arabic alphabet is the local currency.
 He co-edits (with Adnan Haydar) a book series for Syracuse University Press (Middle East Literature in Translation).
 He taught for years at the University of North Dakota.
-His writing has always been serious.
-Completely serious.

 HOUMAN MORTAZAVI works somewhere in Iran.
 Years ago, in the U.S., he ran for office under the name Simon Ordoubadi.
 People still miss him.